Sums of even powers of k-regulous functions

-\begin{remark} In the paper \cite{Kucharz 2} Kucharz introduced the notion of $k$-regulous Nash function.
-It is a straightforward calculation, that the results of this paper holds also for $k$-regulous Nash functions on $\R^n$. \end{remark}
+\begin{remark} In \cite{Kucharz 2} Kucharz introduced the notion of a $k$-regulous Nash function.
+A straightforward computation shows that the results of this paper also hold for $k$-regulous Nash functions on $\R^n$. \end{remark}

-In the paper \cite{Laraki}, Laraki and Lasserre considered a problem of finding a minimum of finitely many rational functions on basic semialgebraic set $K$.
-However the denominators of the rational functions were assumed to be strictly positive on $K$.
-Also, applications to various finite games, such as, standard static games, Loomis games, finite absorbing games were given.
-The authors believe that studying sums of squares of $k$-regulous functions can lead to further development in optimization and game theory.
+In their paper \cite{Laraki}, Laraki and Lasserre considered a certain type of an optimization problem for rational functions on a basic semialgebraic set $K$, and its application to various finite games, such as standard static games, Loomis games and finite absorbing games.
+While they require the denominators of these rational functions to be strictly positive on $K$, we believe that studying sums of squares of $k$-regulous functions can lead to further developments in optimization and game theory.